4 Basic Functions of Management – Complete Manual for Managers

 This phase involves consideration of all types of resources including human resources, financial resources, information resources, and physical resources.
 Hence, the organizing function of management deals with putting the organizational resources into place and implementing the ideas already carved in the planning phase.

 The implementation of policies and plans requires a formal system that directs and connects the people of the company.
-The organizing phase deals with this requirement by establishing an organization structure.
+The organizing phase deals with this requirement by establishing an organizational structure.
 Organizational structure is a formal structure demonstrating the positions, job responsibilities, and reporting lines within the organization by clarifying the nature of interpersonal relationships.
-The diagrammatic presentation of this organization structure is called the organization chart.
-Below is an example of the organization structure of a bank:
+The Organization Chart is the “diagrammatic presentation of this organization structure”.
+Below is an example of the organizational structure of a bank:

 This is a glimpse of the managerial chain of authority in a conventional bank.
-The designations and names of positions may differ from one bank to another but the overall organization structure remains the same.
+The designations and names of positions may differ from one bank to another but the overall organizational structure remains the same.
 For any other kind of organization, the organization chart is designed in the same way.

-The organizing function of management deals with defining hierarchy as the prime requirement.
+The organizing function among the 4 basic functions of management deals with defining hierarchy as the prime requirement.
 Hierarchy is the vertical part of the organization structure that defines the reporting lines and assignment of tasks.
 So, it defines who reports to whom and who has the authority to assign tasks to others.

-In the above example of the organization structure of the bank, the vertical chains of command show the hierarchy of the bank in which a sales manager is reporting to regional head sales, the regional head sales is reporting to general manager sales and in this way reporting line is continuing in the upward direction.
+In the above example of the organizational structure of the bank, the vertical chains of the command show the hierarchy of the bank in which a sales manager is reporting to the regional head of sales, the regional head of sales is reporting to the general manager of sales, and in this way, reporting line is continuing in the upward direction.
 Finally, the president is sitting at the top of the hierarchy.

 Delegation of authority